ez-ant/rcos-status-updates/spring_2019/week_03.md

 ## This Week's Plan

-> write a program to upload database's data to website after database is done.
+> write a program used to upload database's data to website after database is done(although it may take some time)

 > Examples: